The Wiggle Kent Classic

 Back on home turf, the Wiggle Kent Classic provides the perfect opportunity to scale our beloved Kent Alps.
 Would we reach the peaks or descend into a mid-life crisis?

-I hit the big ‘Four-oh’ this year and the landmark birthday inevitably brought with it a period of melancholic reflection, AKA a mini middle-aged crisis.
+I hit the big ‘Four-oh’ the year I rode the Kent Classic and the landmark birthday inevitably brought with it a period of melancholic reflection, AKA a mini middle-aged crisis.

 No, I didn’t splurge out on a red Ferrari, nor did I get a Celtic band tattoo.
 But the ‘coulda, woulda, shoulda’ thoughts still crept up on me and gave me an unwelcome tap on the shoulder, the Back to the Future daydreams where you return to the past to prevent your younger, more naive self making the dumb mistakes you’ve always regretted.